-- A) Second-cycle teaching qualification, or alternatively teaching qualification and independent project (degree project) comprising at least 15 credits awarded in the second-cycle. - B) Course requirements of at least 90 credits in a social, educational or behavioural science field of study, with relevance to child and youth studies, are required for the specific entry requirements, of which at least 30 credits awarded in the second-cycle, including an independent project (degree project) comprising at least 15 credits.
+A) Second-cycle teaching qualification, or alternatively teaching qualification and independent project (degree project) comprising at least 15 credits awarded in the second-cycle.

+B) At least 90 credits with specialisation in pedagogical vocational activities or specialisation in child and youth activities, or equivalent, of which 30 credits awarded in the second-cycle, including an independent project (degree project) comprising at least 15 credits.